Dentistry: Article Search

 • Enter one concept at a time; a single word or a phrase is fine.

-• Pay attention to how your search as been mapped, or translated into Medical Subject Headings (MeSH), by looking at the Details on the lower right side bar.
-Click on "See more..." to view in full screen.
+• Pay attention to how your search as been mapped, or translated into Medical Subject Headings (MeSH), by looking at the Details on the Advanced Search screen.

 • If the automatic mapping doesn't go well you can try a synonym (sometimes switching from singular to plural can change the mapping result!)
 MeSH terms tend to be plural.
 If searching a phrase, changing word order can also alter the result.
 Try the MeSH Database by choosing 'MeSH' from the drop down menu where PubMed is listed.
 An example of this is that [root canal] maps to Dental Pulp Cavity rather than the procedure.
 In the MeSH Database you'll see several entries, including Root Canal Therapy.

-Note that the default PubMed search strategy is very broad: it searches each term in every field and ANDs them together.
+Note that the default PubMed search strategy is very broad: it searches each term in every field and joins them together with OR.
 This is normally very helpful.
 You can edit the search on the Details screen to improve the focus of the search.
 This can be effective if very common words are included in search terms.

 Evaluating Articles